Keening

 No. The nature of the content delivery is that you purchase the entire course.

-You will have access to the recordings for one year from the start date of the course.
+You will have access to the recordings for two years from the start date of the course.

 No. Due to the delivery of course content, all sales are final.